PlasmaPy/PlasmaPy/docs/glossary.rst

    alias
    aliases
-      An abbreviated version of a commonly used function that is intended primarily for interactive use.
-Aliases are named with a trailing underscore.
-For example, `~plasmapy.formulary.speeds.va_`
-      is an alias for `~plasmapy.formulary.speeds.Alfven_speed`).
-For
+      An abbreviated version of a commonly used function.
+For example, `~plasmapy.formulary.speeds.va_` is an alias for
+      `~plasmapy.formulary.speeds.Alfven_speed`.
+Aliases are
+      named with a trailing underscore.

-      further details, please refer to the :ref:`contributor guide's section on aliases <aliases>`.
+      For further details, please refer to the :ref:`contributor guide's section on aliases <aliases>`.

    args